berkmancenter/cwb_frontend/README.md

 Directly below the project managment buttons is the list of projects that have been created.
 Selecting a project will populate the right side of the screen with the project's metadata and vocabularies.

 Select a vocabulary to view a list of the terms it contains, and use the buttons at the bottom of the screen to create, edit, or delete terms.
-Note that modifying these terms will only affect the selected project.
+Please note that you cannot edit or delete the default terms and that creating a new term will make it available to the selected project only.

 #### Tagging Files